Your Questions Answered.

 Apprenticeships result in a trade qualification at Certificate Level III or above, taking around four years to complete ideally.
 Training occurs both on and off the job and will involve some form of institutionalised training with a Supervised Registered Training Organisation (SRTO) such as DGT and TAFE.

 Traineeships provide a nationally recognised qualification at Certificate Level II, III or IV.
 One major difference is that traineeships generally only last around a year, however there are many new traineeships that can be up to three years in duration.
-Training can occur on and off the job, however in the majority of cases the training can be completed fully on the job with the help of a Supervised Registered Training Organisation (SRTO) such as DGT or TAFE.
+Training can occur on and off the job, however in the majority of cases the training can be completed fully on the job with the help of a Supervised Registered Training Organisation (SRTO) such as DGT.

 What different types of apprenticeships and traineeships are there?

 There are three main types full-time, part-time and school based.

 - Full-time - Apprentices and Trainees work and train full-time, usually 36 to 38 hours a week.